Inventing the bra was possibly the least interesting thing Polly Peabody did in her life.

 Born Mary Phelps Jacob, she was called Polly Peabody during her first upper-crust marriage and Caresse Crosby during her scandalous second.
 She and her husband Harry Crosby personified the Lost Generation as they cavorted recklessly through Europe.
 After he committed suicide (and murdered his mistress), she devoted herself to business – publishing, not underwear.
 She had an affair with an African-American boxer and a third marriage to a football player 18 years her junior before dying in Rome at the age of 78.

 Mary Phelps ‘Polly’ Jacob was descended from Puritans, but was anything but puritanical.
 Her ancestors included Plymouth Colony governor William Bradford and William Phelps, founder of Dorchester, Mass., and Windsor, Conn.
-She was also related to Robert Fulton and Gen. Walter Phelps, Union commander at the Battle of Antietam.

 She was born in New Rochelle, N.Y., on April 20, 1891.
 Her family divided its time among New Rochelle, Manhattan and Watertown, Conn.